|Death: ||Apr. 16, 1897|

 Amanda Merritt Nees

-He married Adocia A "Josie" Walden 14 September 1856 in Putnam County, Indiana at the age of 24.
+William married Adocia A "Josie" Walden 14 September 1856 in Putnam County, Indiana at the age of 24.
 From their union they had 9 children with 8 living to adulthood.

 All information above from city directories, tax listings, marriage license, census records, death records & military paperwork.
 If you are a descendant of William & Josie please contact me for information about reunions.

 Adocia A Walden Merritt (1838 - 1911)